- What denomination is The First Parish in Lincoln?

 The Sunday service is ecumenical in spirit, drawing from many faiths and spiritual sources.
-Communion is offered four times a year to anyone who chooses to partake (including children); we have baptisms or the Unitarian dedication of children; we recite the Lord’s Prayer or one of many other favorite unison prayers in our Sunday services.
+Communion is offered three times a year to anyone who chooses to partake (including children); we have baptisms or the Unitarian dedication of children; we recite the Lord’s Prayer or one of many other favorite unison prayers in our Sunday services.
 The First Parish also celebrates the Winter Solstice, as well as the traditional Christian holidays of Easter and Christmas.

 Yes, children of all ages are welcome for worship services.
 If younger children become restless, parents may bring them to the Stearns Room behind the sanctuary where the service can be viewed on a closed-circuit television.

 We offer child care for infants and toddlers in the playroom on the lower level of the Parish House (the stone church up the hill from the main church building) from 9:45 A.M. – 11:30 AM every Sunday.